 This section describes the steps to revert a migration performed on the same hardware as the original version 6.1 installation.

 To revert a migration on the same hardware:

-1. On the version 7.1 primary instance, stop all Authentication Manager services.
-On Windows:
+- 1. On the version 7.1 primary instance, stop all Authentication Manager services. - 2.
+At the command line, type the appropriate command. - On Windows: